just-the-docs/just-the-docs/docs/configuration.md

 # Footer last edited timestamp
 last_edit_timestamp: true # show or hide edit time - page must have `last_modified_date` defined in the frontmatter
 last_edit_time_format: "%b %e %Y at %I:%M %p" # uses ruby's time format: https://ruby-doc.org/stdlib-2.7.0/libdoc/time/rdoc/Time.html

-# Footer "Edit this page on GitHub" link text
-gh_edit_link: false # show or hide edit this page link
-gh_edit_link_text: "Edit this page on GitHub."
-gh_edit_repository: "https://github.com/just-the-docs/just-the-docs" # the github URL for your repo
-gh_edit_branch: "main" # the branch that your docs is served from
-# gh_edit_source: docs # the source that your files originate from
-gh_edit_view_mode: "tree" # "tree" or "edit" if you want the user to jump into the editor immediately
 ```

 _note: `footer_content` is deprecated, but still supported.
 For a better experience we have moved this into an include called `_includes/footer_custom.html` which will allow for robust markup / liquid-based content._